WebberZone/better-search/readme.txt

 * Enhancements:
 	* Admin interface now uses the Settings API - Please double check your settings.
 You can delete the old settings using the Tools sub-menu
+	* New shortcode `bsearch_form` to display the Better Search custom search form
 	* Use `template_include` instead of `template_redirect`

 * Deprecated: